TasnimJahan/TasnimJahan/README.md

-### Hi there, I'm a Sultana Tasnim Jahan, a Lecturer in the Department of Computer Science and Engineering at the Bandarban University at Chattogram, Bangladesh!! 👋
+### Hi there, I'm a Sultana Tasnim Jahan, a Lecturer in the Department of Computer Science and Engineering at International Islamic University Chittagong!!
 ## ABOUT ME
 I am Sultana Tasnim Jahan.
-A Lecturer in the Department of Computer Science and Engineering at the Bandarban University at Chattogram, Bangladesh.
+A Lecturer in the Department of Computer Science and Engineering at International Islamic University Chittagong (Ex-Bandarban University).
 My teaching and research focus on artificial intelligence (AI), machine learning, computer vision, and other computer science related subjects.
 I have completed my BSc (Engineering) degree from the University of Chittagong.
 I love to take a challenge and to be successful at any cost by working hard, and I love to learn and gain new experiences.
 Honesty, hard work, and passion support me to grow myself.

 My personal attribute: